Regression adjustment in completely randomized experiments with a diverging number of covariates: Numerical Experiments

 \subsection{Effectiveness of debiasing}

-In the aforementioned settings, the debiased estimator yields almost identical inference as the undebiased estimator.
-This is not surprising because in the above scenarios the potential outcomes are generated from linear models and thus \cite{lin13}'s estimator has bias close to zero.
+In the aforementioned settings, $\hdtau$ yields almost identical inference as $\htau$.
+This is not surprising because in the above scenarios the potential outcomes are generated from linear models and thus the regression-adjusted estimator has bias close to zero.
 However, in practice, the potential outcomes might not have prefect linear relationships with the covariates.
-To illustrate the potential benefits of debiasing, we consider the ``most-biased'' situation which maximizes the ``bias term'', measured as the second term in the expansion \eqref{eq:expansion}.
+To illustrate the potential benefits of debiasing, we consider the worst-case situation which maximizes the bias.
 Specifically, we consider the case where $\eps(0) = \eps$ and $\eps(1) = 2\eps$ for some vector $\eps$ that satisfies \eqref{eq:error_key_property} with sample variance $1$.
 To maximize the bias term, we take $\eps$ as the solution of

-We give more details of constructing $\eps$ in Section \ref{app:experiments} of Supplementary Material III.
-From \eqref{eq:worst_pout}, the bias is amplified when the group sizes are unbalanced.
-Note that this setting essentially assume a non-linear relationship between the potential outcomes and the covariates.
+such that $\|\eps\|_{2}^{2} / n = 1$ and $ X\tran \eps = \one\tran \eps = 0$.
+Supplementary Material III gives more details of constructing $\eps$.
+From \eqref{eq:worst_pout}, the bias is amplified when the group sizes are unbalanced, and it effectively imposes a non-linear relationship between potential outcomes and covariates.

-We perform simulation detailed in Section \ref{subsec:simulation} based on potential outcomes in \eqref{eq:worst_pout} and report relative bias and coverage to demonstrate the effectiveness of debiasing.
-To save space, we only report the coverage for $\hat{\sigma}_{\textup{HC}2}^{2}$ and $\hat{\sigma}_{\textup{HC}3}^{2}$.
-Fig. \ref{fig::simulation02} summarizes the results.

-Unlike the previous settings, the relative bias in this setting is large enough to affect the coverage.
-From Fig. \ref{fig:t2_bias_worst}, as expected, we see that the relative bias is larger when the group sizes are more unbalanced.
-The debiased estimator reduces a fair proportion of bias in both cases and improves coverage especially when the dimension is high.
-We provide experimental results in more settings in Supplementary Material III, which confirm the effectiveness of debiasing.
+We perform simulation detailed in Section \ref{subsec:simulation} based on potential outcomes in \eqref{eq:worst_pout} and report the relative bias and coverage rate to demonstrate the effectiveness of debiasing.
+To save space, we only report the coverage rates based on $\hat{\sigma}_{\textup{HC}2}^{2}$ and $\hat{\sigma}_{\textup{HC}3}^{2}$.
+Figure \ref{fig::simulation02} summarizes the results.
+Unlike the previous settings, the relative bias in this setting is large enough to affect the coverage rate.
+The debiased estimator reduces a fair proportion of bias and improves the coverage rate especially when the dimension is high.
+We provide experimental results in more settings in Supplementary Material III.